APA In-Text Rules

 What does et al. mean?

-Et al. is short for the Latin phrase meaning “and others.”
-In APA style, it reduces long author lists in the in-text citation so your sentence stays readable while still pointing back to the full source.
+Et al. is short for a Latin phrase meaning "and others."
+In APA style, it shortens a long author list inside the in-text citation so the sentence stays readable.

 APA 7th edition et al. rules